Bukit Ho Swee fire: Fire risk in kampongs

-There were many fire hazards lurking within kampongs.
+There were many fire hazards in kampongs.
 These included improperly disposed rubbish, burning of joss sticks and paper in religious rituals and the use of firewood for cooking.
 As such, major fires often broke out in kampongs.
 Prior to the Bukit Ho Swee fire, fires had already broken out in Kampong Bugis, Geylang and in nearby Kampong Tiong Bahru.
 Kampong Bukit Ho Swee itself had experienced a massive fire on 8 August 1934 when fires destroyed 500 houses in the area.

 Despite the ever-present threat of fire, the firefighting team in Singapore was ill-prepared to deal with the threat.
 The firefighting force only had 25 officers, 37 subordinate officers and 370 firefighters to fight fires in the whole of Singapore.
 They were equipped to deal with fires in permanent structures rather than the temporary shelters that characterize urban kampongs.
 Traffic congestion in the city also delayed the brigade's response to any fire.
 Residents distrusted the fire service, which was notorious for pilfering from fire sites.
 They also associated the fire service negatively with re-development.
 Thus, people began sabotaging the fire brigade's job and belatedly inform them about fires, which diminished their effectiveness in putting out kampong fires.

 However, the fire brigade was not totally inept.
 It had purchased water tenders which could draw water from sources such as wells and ponds and could safely navigate through narrow kampong roads.
 Volunteer firefighting squads, consisting of kampong residents and aided by the fire brigade and political parties governing the area, were formed.
 These squads were credited with helping to put out 15 fires in 1961 alone.

 Such incidents of kampong fires provided opportunities for the government to rehouse kampong residents and redevelop the land.
 In the aftermath of these fires, the Singapore Improvement Trust often rehoused some victims in its flats as a form of emergency housing.
 However, these attempts at redevelopment were half-hearted in nature, and the challenges of obtaining the necessary land for redevelopment eventually stalled these programmes.
 In addition, the general kampong population did not buy into such resettlement plans as they did not consider such emergency housing to be any different from the wooden housing that they are accustomed to.